Proofs¶

 - Tactic exists term*¶

-transforms the conclusion of a goal(exists x, phi)
+exists ttransforms the conclusion of a goal(exists x, phi)into(phi{x -> t}).

 Same as

-, but also generalize in the proof context.
+generalize, but also generalizes in the proof context.
 All hypotheses in which generalization occurred are pushed back into the conclusion before the newly added quantified variables.

 - Tactic have have_ip : termglobal_formula¶